 • A person who was or had been (and was likely to be in the near future) a member of the deceased’s household.

 It’s important to note that eligibility does not guarantee a successful claim.
-The court will consider various factors, including the nature of the relationship with the deceased, the size of the estate, and the claimant’s financial needs.
+The person making the claim must still show financial need or a genuine need for support, if any, and the court will consider key considerations and the following factors when assessing eligibility, including the nature of the relationship with the deceased, the size of the estate, and the claimant’s financial needs.

 What is Considered Adequate Provision?